-Every spring the Department of Behavioral Sciences and Leadership hosts a GatherRING of past, present, and future faculty.
-This year the event will take place beginning at 5:30 p.m. on 19 April 2013 at Herbert Hall, West Point, New York.
+Every year the Department of Behavioral Sciences and Leadership hosts a GatherRING of past, present, and future faculty.
+This year the event will take place beginning at 5:30 p.m. on 2 October 2015 at Herbert Hall, West Point, New York.
 The event is intended to bring together great minds to innovate, network, and grow through the sharing of ideas, experiences, and collaborations.
 If you have served in the department in the past, currently work within the department, or will be joining us as part of your next assignment, then we hope you

 will join us on 2 October.

 This year we are honoring COL(R) Jose Picart.

 Dr. Picart currently oversees the Academic Programs and Services sub-division, and comes to DASA with a broad range of experience from across campus.
 Dr. Picart has many ideas for the newly merged division, including expanding the academic experience beyond the classroom by further integrating academic support services within the division’s existing co-curricular support resources.

 Dr. Picart, originally from Puerto Rico, came to the United States as a child after living abroad while his father served in the military.
 Following in his father’s footsteps, Dr. Picart began his military career by attending West Point Military Academy where he earned a bachelor of science in engineering.
 He served for a total of 28 years and obtained the rank of a Colonel.
 However, his interest in psychology led him to become a professor and university administrator.